Iceland Real Estate Market Overview 2022

 Iceland’s house price annual change

-Iceland’s economy grew by 4.3% during 2021, partially offsetting the 7.1% contraction recorded in 2020, buoyed by robust domestic demand and favorable terms of trade.
-The economy is expected to continue growing in the next two years, albeit at a slower pace of 3.3% this year and 2.3% in 2023, based on projections released by the IMF.
+During 2022, Iceland’s economy grew strongly by 6.4% from a year earlier, following a 4.5% growth in 2021 and a 7.2% contraction in 2020, buoyed by robust domestic demand, recovering tourism, and favorable terms of trade.
+The economy is expected to continue growing in the next two years, albeit at a much slower pace of 3.3% this year and 1.7% in 2024, based on projections released by the International Monetary Fund (IMF).

 Iceland’s great house price boom